How to find a Divorce – Central Divorce Registry

 If you do not know the exact court location of a divorce filed in Canada and you are trying to find divorce papers, need a divorce certificate or divorce judgment, or to locate any other divorce documents, a full search of the Central Registry of Divorce Proceedings in Ottawa must be conducted.

 Having an agent conduct a Canada wide search of the Central Registry of Divorce Proceedings is the best way to find your divorce or to find a divorce filed by anyone in Canada.
 The results of the Central Divorce Registry search will provide you the exact location of a divorce file and the divorce file number.
-Once we have completed our search, we will contact you to provide you with the information.
+When you have received this information, you can then proceed to downloading a Divorce Certificate Application from the Province your divorce was granted in.

 What information does the Central Divorce Registry search provide?

-In order to find where particular divorce papers can be located, we obtain the following information: court location, file number, the date proceedings were started and the date the divorce became effective.
+In order to find where particular divorce papers can be located, you will need to obtain the following information from CRDP: court location, file number, the date proceedings were started and the date the divorce became effective.

 Who can obtain this information?